axibase/atsd/rule-engine/functions.md

 ## Script

-Executes the predefined script and return its output.
+Executes the predefined script and returns its output.

 * [`scriptOut`](functions-script.md)